 Well you knew this had to be one of my favorite stress relievers!
 Nourishing your body with healthy and delicious food is a treat for the taste buds as well as giving your body and mind its needed energy for everything that you want to be able to do!
 Whether that means a green apple smoothie bowl or a frothy turmeric latte or a Decadent Chocolate Mousse treating yourself to something delicious and savoring every bite will surely elevate your mood and reduce stress!

-This may not be for everyone but for me this practice has become a daily passion.
-Whether you write in the morning, the evening or any time in between, releasing your thoughts, ideas, concerns and even dreams into a journal can be an amazing relief.
-It takes a bit of getting used to , but even allowing stream of consciousness writing time can be a fantastic way to release stress you may not even know is there.
+This may not be for everyone but for me, this practice has become a daily passion.
+Whether you write in the morning, the evening or any time in between, releasing your thoughts, ideas, concerns, and even dreams into a journal can be an amazing relief.
+It takes a bit of getting used to but even allowing a stream of consciousness writing time can be a fantastic way to release stress you may not even know is there.
 Also, who doesn’t love opening a brand new journal with clean, crisp pages?